GfSE/SAF-Specification/stakeholders.md

 * What are the non-functional requirements imposed on the system?

   ***Rationale:  In my role, I need to trace my derived requirements against these ones relevant to me.***
-* What are the normal and extreme environmental conditions for normal operation, for not operational, for storage and for transport?
 * What are the provided power inputs?
 * What delivery standards need to be provided?
 * What is the allocated power consumption?